jaccomoc/jactl/docs/pages/language-guide.md

 ```

 #### JSON Syntax
-Jacsal also supports JSON-like syntax for maps.
+Jactl also supports JSON-like syntax for maps.
 This makes it handy if you want to cut-and-paste some JSON into your
-Jacsal script:
+Jactl script:
 ```groovy
 > {"name":"Fred Smith", "employeeId":1234, "address":{"street":["Apartment 456", "123 High St"], "town":"Freetown"} }
 [name:'Fred Smith', employeeId:1234, address:[street:['Apartment 456', '123 High St'], town:'Freetown']]